oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 2. Drilldown into the bar showing sensitive data whose **Access not audited**
     ![AVDF](./images/360-4.png "AVDF - Security Insights - Data discovery - Access not audited")

-**Note**: Access to sensitive data in **employees_search** and **customer_orders** pdbs are not audited.
+**Note**: Access to sensitive data in **Employees_search** and **Customer_orders** pdbs are not audited.
 Ensuring proper visibility and governance over who can access sensitive data helps minimize risk, enforce accountability, and protect high-value information.

 3. Go back to the **Security Insights** console, and drilldown into sensitive data **Exposed to privileged users**
     ![AVDF](./images/360-4a.png "AVDF - Security Insights - Data discovery - Access not protected")